fejesa/withings-token/README.md

-# withings-token
+# Withings-token client
 OAuth 2.0 client for Withings Health Mate API.
+Use this simple java app to fetch your access and refresh tokens from Withings.

-Register your application by filling this [form](https://account.withings.com/partner/dashboard_oauth2).
+Firstly register your application by filling this [form](https://account.withings.com/partner/dashboard_oauth2).

 ## Requirements
 Install Java 11 and Maven.